Description of Contest: All WMDH members can participate in this contest for FREE!!

 At our December 1st meeting we are looking to finalize commitments for food and raffle items if possible.
 We will not have tickets this year, bring a friend or two and pay at the door.
 Contact Charlie for more info at email@example.com

-The event will take place on Sat.
+The event took place on Sat.
 September 24th at the October Mountain State Forest in Becket, MA.for WMDH's members and friends.

 Meet at the Big Y at Mass Pike Exit 2 in Lee, MA at 8:00 am.
 Travel 15 minutes to State Forest.
 Hunt any of the public land in the state forest on miles of trails to follow.
 Legal Quarry: Grays= limit of 5, Reds & Flying squirrels = no limit.